pandas-dev/pandas/doc/source/merging.rst

 Joining multiple DataFrame or Panel objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A list or tuple of DataFrames can also be passed to ``DataFrame.join`` to join
+A list or tuple of ``DataFrames`` can also be passed to :meth:`~DataFrame.join`
-them together on their indexes.
-The same is true for ``Panel.join``.
+to join them together on their indexes.

 .. ipython:: python